-Hi friends and welcome to this monumental, inconceivable and definitely memorable blind sightseers tour….!
+Hi friends and welcome to Day 4 of this monumental, inconceivable and definitely memorable blind sightseers tour….!

 As we left the amazing Pisa, Chiara (our tour guide) gave us some more interesting yet gruesome Tuscany history about the Medici family slaughtering everyone again and taking over more villages and cities.
 She also mentioned a man called Leonardo Da Vinci, “no way” i said to Sarah “I thought he was a ninja turtle, not a real man!”
 She gave me a swift elbow in the ribs, and Chiara continued. 🤣

 Welcome to Vinci…

 The image below is of the landscape that greeted us from the coach.

 After taking in the amazing scenery, we headed off on foot to the Museum of Leonardo Da Vinci.

 Sarah & i found that inside the museum was much too dark, so we struggled to see any of the fantastic creations on display.
 So Sarah started using her iPhone 6 Plus with it’s wide aperture of f2.2 to view each design as it showed much brighter on her screen, rather than the dark blob in front of her (she’s a genius).

 Now it was back outside to have a wonder around and see what we can find.
 It wasn’t long before we found a familiar object!

 Sarah wasn’t happy with the “Vitruvian Man” and thought Leonardo had missed something out.
 So we added something extra……The Vitruvian Man & Woman! 🤣

 After another trip on the coach through amazing rolling hills, olive grows and vinyards, the coach parked right up at the top in Chianti where we were to do a little wine & local Tuscan food tasting.